JasonWei512/Upload-Microsoft-Store-MSIX-Package-to-GitHub-Release/README.md

 # Introduction

-If you publish apps to Microsoft Store and love open source, you may want to upload Microsoft Store-signed MSIX packages to GitHub release, like [Ambie](https://github.com/jenius-apps/ambie), [NanaZip](https://github.com/M2Team/NanaZip), and [Energy Star X](https://github.com/JasonWei512/EnergyStarX) do.

-Users can double click these packages to install them.
-No need to *install certificates to Trusted Root Certification Authorities with admin privilege* like for self-signed packages.

-While the user experience is great, the developer experience is not.
-Every time you create a new release, you have manually to download the MSIX packages from Microsoft Store using https://store.rg-adguard.net and upload them to GitHub release.
+A GitHub action to download the latest MSIX packages from Microsoft Store and upload them to an **existing** GitHub release with corresponding tag.

-So I created a GitHub action to automate this workflow.
+For example, if the latest Microsoft Store package version is `1.2.3.0`, it will upload MSIX packges to a GitHub release with one of the following tags:

+- `1.2.3.0`
+- `1.2.3`
+- `v1.2.3.0`
+- `v1.2.3`

 # Quick Start